top of page

 We're going to be bringing Hawaiian flavors into your kitchen with this recipe! (or to your camp stoves!)

 What we do is we try and have everybody plan one meal that we can share with the group, so feel we all contributed to the weekly meals.
-For me, I am always excited about getting my gears a grinding about what kind of meal I want to plan for our family meals.
+Me, I am always excited about getting my gears grinding about what kind of meal I want to plan for our family meals.
 I have really made it my goal to become very proficient with cooking around a campfire.

 But guess what??